What Are the 4 D's of a Medical Malpractice Lawsuit?

 - Loss of consortium

 Since 1991, Tony Clayton has been fighting for residents of Louisiana.
-Through the years, he’s secured millions of dollars in victories for clients, winning some of the largest verdicts in state history along the way.
-While nothing can change what happened to you, Tony Clayton will fight to hold negligent medical workers accountable for their actions.
+Through the years, he's secured hundreds of millions of dollars in victories for clients, winning some of the largest verdicts in state history along the way.
+While nothing can change what happened to you, Tony Clayton can fight to hold negligent medical workers accountable for their actions.